MaxZimmer/Multi-Chromatic-Stimulator/Manuscript and Instruction Manual/README.md

 Here, users determine the sequence of their looping stimulus.

-–	The array_LED# corresponds to the sequence of each LED#.
+–	The *array_LED#* corresponds to the sequence of each LED#.
 The value corresponds to the LED power and CAN ONLY TAKE A VALUE FROM 0 TO 100, where 0 corresponds to no light and 100 to max light intensity

-–	The array_Time corresponds to the duration of each entry in ms; the first entry being the pre-adaptation that will only be played at the start of the stimulus, the sequence will then loop starting at the second position.
+–	The *array_Time* corresponds to the duration of each entry in ms; the first entry being the pre-adaptation that will only be played at the start of the stimulus, the sequence will then loop starting at the second position.

-–	The number of Loops is determined by nLoops.
+–	The number of Loops is determined by *nLoops*.
 The stimulus will stop after finishing the n Loop.

 –	IMPORTANT, for the code to work flawlessly, the number of entries within the arrays has to be the same and manually entered in nArrayEntries (including the pre-adaptation at position 1).